academic-moodle-cooperation/moodle-mod_consentform/README.md

 Documentation
 -------------

-You can find a documentation for the plugin on the [Github website](https://github.com/bluetom/consentform/) and a video tutorial in german only in the [YouTube Channel](https://www.youtube.com/c/ThomasNiedermaier).
+You can find a documentation for this AMC plugin on [Github](https://github.com/academic-moodle-cooperation/moodle-mod_consentform/).

 Bug Reports / Support